BamgoeSN/rust-ps-md/src/intro.md

 As stated from the license below, I do not hold any responsibilities for any problems happened from using these snippets.
 Never use it for production!
 I never guarantee my codes to work perfectly.

+MIT license states that the user should include the license to copies or redistributions, but I don't really care about adding it to the code.
+This license should be just considered as a placeholder, so that I can fully open users to use my snippets completely freely, while I can be safe from getting sued.
+I'm planning to replace the license to something else (something similar to IDGAF license but less rude) whenever I find one.

 ## License

 Copyright 2023 BamgoeSN